MilanCurinckx/Soup.OrderSystem/ReadMe.md

 Dependency Injection => Singleton vs Scoped vs Transient Lazy loading vs eager loading
 Repository => EF
-DTO for easy data transfer between front & back-end
+DTO for easy data transfer between front & back-end => If a method requires more than three parameters I used a DTO.

 *19/03*:
 Creation of the project